By Diane Spicer

 These tips and tricks should get you started on the worthy goal of building a practical, versatile and high performance active clothing wardrobe for your trail pursuits.

-Home page > Best Hiking Gear >
+Home page > What To Wear Hiking >

 Best Active Clothing For Women Hikers